3ngthrust/calculate-chart-success-2/README.md

 # chart_success.py
-A script to evaluate the chart success of an artist, writer or producer on a billboard chart over the years.
+A script to calculate the chart success of an artist, writer or producer on a billboard chart over the years.

 The simple metric calculated is as follows: A no. 1 song is valued as 100, a no. 2 song is valued as 99, etc., a no. 100 song is valued as 1.
 All song values of each chart of each year are added together.